 - X: Enable our Xhair Angle tool, which allows you to place plants at a set angle.

 - V: Switch to our Copy along Line tool.

 - C: Switch to our Copy along Arc tool.

 Get on-the-road training on our keyboard commands by playing our Drive game.
 It's a fun way to learn the commands, and you can do it inside any DWG drawing!

 In the Plant Manager, select the Shrub Areas or Ground Covers category.

-Highlight the plant you want to place, then click Place.
+Select the plant you want to place, then click Place.